 In Flanders, public services have been banned from using pesticides since 1st January 2015 after a 10 years transition period where pesticides were reduced.
 Exemptions to this ban are permitted in specific circumstances.
 To obtain an exemption, applicants need to complete a very precise procedure.
 For certain problematic species a general exemption can be applied.
 See the official campaign.

-In Wallonia, the use of phyto-pharmaceutical products in public spaces will be banned as of 1st June 2019.
+In Wallonia, the use of phyto-pharmaceutical products in public spaces is banned as of 1st June 2019.
 An initial ban on the use of all phyto-pharmaceutical products (herbicides, fungicides, insecticides etc.) was introduced on 1st June 2014, but these products may still be used for a period of 5 years (i.e. from 1st June 2014 to 31st May 2019) as an exception in specific circumstances.
 See the official campaign.

 In the Brussels Capital region, the use of pesticides by the public services in public spaces has been radically restricted since the 20th of June, 2013, except in certain circumstances where a reduction plan has been drawn up.
-The ban will become fully effective as of 1st January 2019.
+The ban has become fully effective as of 1st January 2019.
 Since 1st March 2014, pesticide use on the grounds of organisations or institutions that host vulnerable groups (i.e. schools, elderly homes, hospitals etc.) has also been banned.
 Special exemptions are nonetheless available for reasons of public health and safety.

 In Germany, as a matter of principle, the use of plant protection products on non-agricultural land is prohibited; it is permissible solely if an exception is granted.
 In practice, railways companies normally receive exceptions from the Federal Railway Agency, for safety reasons.